Skip to main content

 _To learn more about orchestration, refer to the [Orchestration guide](/guide/orchestration)._

-1. Schedule a new pipeline to be invoked on an interval using meltano schedule:
+1. Schedule a new pipeline to be invoked on an interval using [`meltano schedule`](/reference/command-line-interface#schedule):

 meltano schedule add <pipeline name> --extractor <extractor> --loader <loader> --interval <interval>